Dr. Doni explains why it can be so hard to get treatment for leaky gut and outlines her 5-step plan for healing it.

 I started to remove certain foods from my diet to see if it had any effect on my symptoms.
 It was only when I starting avoiding gluten, and all my other food allergens (which was quite an extensive list) and began taking supplements that have been demonstrated to support the healing of leaky gut that it all came together.
 I truly started feeling better.
 No more reflux, no more canker sores, no more stomach upsets, headaches, allergies, or sinusitis!
 The absence of all these horrible symptoms improved the quality of my life immensely.

 From my own experience—and extensive experience with patients with similar symptoms, I devised a program to help everyone with leaky gut uncover the causes and find their own route to health.

 My Five-Step Program for Healing Leaky Gut

 Step 1 – Eliminate the Cause(s)

-One of the difficulties with diagnosing and treating leaky gut is that one size definitely does not fit all.
-Leaky gut has a huge range of possible causes and, subsequently, a range of potential severity, and a range of possible treatments.
+One of the difficulties with identifying and addressing leaky gut is that one size definitely does not fit all.
+Leaky gut has a wide range of possible causes and, subsequently, a range of potential severity, and a range of possible treatments.
 The combination of causes and treatments are unique to every person who has it.
 This means we need to investigate the causes for each new patient to have the best success with healing.

-To start, as we saw in the last article, I recommend a simple IgG and IgA food sensitivity test that will give us a lot of information about the best course of treatment for you including which foods to eliminate from your diet.
+To start, as we saw in the previous article, I recommend a simple IgG and IgA food sensitivity test that will give us a lot of information about the best course of treatment for you including which foods to eliminate from your diet.
 The most common foods that need to be avoided in order to heal leaky gut are gluten and dairy (whey and casein).